 How a passion for organic skincare led to successful international growth

-Catherine Cervasio, Founder of Aromababy took the ultimate leap of faith back in 1994.
-Pregnant at the time and having recently been made redundant Catherine turned her passion for pure, natural, organic-rich baby skincare into a thriving international business.
+No-one likes being made redundant.
+But in Catherine Cervasio’s case, being out of a job was the first step on a journey that has seen her develop Aromababy – pure, natural, organic-rich baby skincare products formulated for pregnancy, baby, and the entire family.
 Since its launch in 1994, Aromababy was a concept ahead of its time, and has grown to become a leading skincare brand on a global scale.

 Created as a world-first, Aromababy products were soon picked up by hospitals and used by midwives all across Australia.
 “I understood up to one in three infants could experience eczema or skin sensitivities, potentially linked to the use of topical creams, lotions and body washes, within their first year of life.
 This was a huge concern to me and I figured, no doubt – to other parents,” Catherine recalls.
-“So I targeted pharmacies and hospitals.
-My choice in these two markets was driven by a desire to begin sharing information and posing the benefits to both, in offering ‘choice’ in the type of baby products offered to new parents.
-The feedback we received, once Aromababy was in the market, was overwhelmingly positive.”
+“So I targeted pharmacies and hospitals.”

 Unsurprisingly, Aromababy’s success on a domestic level saw them launch the brand globally within a few short years.
 “The first official export market for Aromababy was Dubai,” says Catherine.
-“This was followed closely by South Korea Catherine then set her sights on Hong Kong, believing it to be a perfect market for Aromababy.
+“This was followed closely by South Korea – a market for which we were also approached by distributors so both of these experiences were in fact ‘reactive’ and not exactly part of an export strategy.”
+Armed with this experience, Catherine set her sights on Hong Kong, believing it to be a perfect market for Aromababy, buzzing as it is with activity and opportunity.
 “Hong Kong was a seamless next step and as a ‘smaller’ market, quite manageable in terms of risk,” Catherine explains.

 In terms of future growth, Catherine says there are opportunities everywhere, due to her specific sector maturing, with more people embracing the idea of natural and organic.
-Catherine had scaled back the domestic side of the business in order to focus more on the export markets over the past decade, but has since discovered a demand from pharmacies in Australia seeking specialist brands that are not sold in the mass market.
-“We’re in the position of having a well-established, Australian-made product range with two decades of brand heritage,” says Catherine.
+“We’re in the position of having a well-established, Australian-made brand with two decades of brand heritage,” says Catherine.
 “The future looks pretty bright.”

 - Believe in yourself and what you’re trying to do.
 My previous employer coaxed me into a product development role which I was reluctant to take.
 I’ve never looked back.